Eschatologue/CM_wiki/docs/class/ranger/index.md

 ### Level 6: Roving

-Your :rsc-spd: Speed increases by 10 feet while you aren't wearing Heavy armour.
+Your **:rsc-spd: Speed**{ .rsc } increases by 10 feet while you aren't wearing Heavy armour.
 You also have a Climb Speed and a Swim Speed equal to your :rsc-spd: Speed.

 ### Level 9: Expertise